mjf1406/reparper/README.md

 -   UX: PDFs are generated and downloaded
 -   BE: Ensure there are line breaks between each Subject Achievement Comment bullet point.
 -   BE: Ensure the comments remove new line breaks and that they are replaced with spaces when adding the Long-form Comments
+-   UX: After user uploads a valid file, open a dialog for them to set:
+    -   Date (February 7th, 2025)
+    -   Name (Mr. Fitzgerald)
+    -   Grade (1, 2, 3, 4, 5, 6)
+    -   Class Number (1, 2, 3, 4)
+    -   Semeseter (1 or 2)

 ## Change Log